eyolfson/hello-vulkan/README.md

 # Hello Vulkan

-A quick demo of the Vulkan API.
+A quick demo of the Vulkan API, using Wayland.

 ## Graphics